 AFTER THE END OF WORLD WAR I, three girls were born.
 Their names were Flo, Grace and Bee—they were my grandmothers.

 With each experience came a story.
-Many of them my grandmothers freely shared, a few they were fiercely private about.
-I looked up to these women when they walked this earth and have communed with them in my heart since their passings.
-I miss the light of their eyes and the touch of their aged hands that instilled in me so much of who I am and desire to be.
-They sought out the good in people and situations.
+Many of them my grandmothers freely shared, some they were fiercely private about.
+I looked up to these women and have communed with them in my heart since their passings.
+I miss the light of their eyes and the touch of their aged hands that instilled in me so much of who I am and desire to be—someone who looks for the good in all people and situations.

 Florine was my father’s mother.
 She was born in Burlington, North Carolina in 1919.
 Her father was the station master at the Burlington Station.
 After graduating from Elon University she worked for the Girls Scouts.
 She married her college sweetheart, Howard, in 1943 and became a Navy pilot’s wife.
 For the next 25 years she made homes in Morocco, California, Midway Island, Florida and Hawaii.
 Enamored with Hawaii, my grandparents chose to permanently settle in paradise where Tutu (what I called all my grandmothers) Flo became an elementary school teacher in Kailua, Hawaii.
 She played golf, she volunteered at her church thrift shop, and she enjoyed her only grandchild—lucky, lucky me.
 She was the mother of four children, three of whom preceded her in death at the age of 94.
 Flo was a southern lady through and through—70 years after leaving the south she still spoke with her distinct drawl.
-Determined to make a lady out of me, she rewarded me with a purple dress for chewing with my mouth shut, and red one for standing up straight.
+Determined to make a lady out of me, she rewarded me with a purple dress for chewing with my mouth shut, and a red one for standing up straight.
 When she had her hair done—mine got done, too.
 She bought me my first bra and introduced me to deodorant.
-But most importantly she taught me what it was to serve, to say thank you, to be polite, to help, and to be a patient and faithful wife.
+She taught me what it was to serve, to say thank you, to be polite, to help, and to be a patient and faithful wife.
 Tutu Flo was active and able until the day she died.
 She passed away in 2013, just six weeks after her husband of 70 years.